Neruvy/Neruvy-Bot/README.md

 $serverinfo (shows basic info of the server the bot is in) Ex. $serverinfo

+$helpme (sends you to this page to show you the avaliable commands for my discord bot) Ex. $helpme

 ---
 If you would like to fork this bot and add your own features, it would mean a lot if you gave me a little credit.